guerillaxgardener/reading-notes/301-reading-05.md

 ___What is the single responsibility principle and how does it apply to components?___

-*  Single responsibilty princple is the belief within programming that says "modules, classes, and functions within a cpomputer program should only have responsibility over a [single part of programs functionality"](https://en.wikipedia.org/wiki/Single-responsibility_principle) <br> -wikipedia
+* Single responsibility principle is the belief within programming that says "modules, classes, and functions within a computer program should only have responsibility over a [single part of programs functionality"](https://en.wikipedia.org/wiki/Single-responsibility_principle)
+-wikipedia

 ___What does it mean to build a ‘static’ version of your application?___

-* This is the initial version of our App that wll render UI but without interactivity.
+* This is the initial version of our App that will render UI but without interactivity.

   * static building: much type, little think